Javier, Astros pitch 2nd no-hitter in World Series history - KTVZ

 UP NEXT

-Phillies: RHP Noah Syndergaard had been set to start Game 3 before it was washed out Monday night.
-He’s pitched three times this postseason — including a three-inning start vs. Atlanta — and allowed one run in five innings.
-His last start full-fledged start was Oct.
-1.
+Phillies: RHP Syndergaard had been set to start Game 3 before it was washed out Monday night.
+He’ll now open a bullpen game.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports